langonej/tekx/index.rst

 The Hackathon will start prompty at 08:00am on Tuesday May 8th, 2018.
 If possible, please handle your in-person registration on Monday afternoon before 6pm.

-Beginning on Wednesday you will be provided with a customer challenge.
-Your goal is to build and propose a solution using Nutanix and optional 3rd party technologies.
-The **Optional Labs** provide step by step guides for additional technologies you may find useful for your proposed solution.
-Bonus points can be earned by incorporating additional technologies (Chef, Puppet, Jenkins, etc.) not covered in **Optional Labs**.
+Beginning on Wednesday May 2nd, 2018, each team will have full access to their own cluster.
+Details on how to connect, credentials, and other useful info, will be posted directly to this site.

-Each team has been provided a four node cluster running AHV and AOS 5.5.1. **Upon Electing a Team Lead and Consulting Your Team Coach Please Exam Your Cluster.** Each cluster has been pre-staged with the following:
+Each cluster has been pre-staged with the following (placeholder info for now):

 **Credentials**
-- **Cluster Username:** admin **Password:** techX2018!
+- **Cluster Username:** admin **Password:** xxxxx

 **Networks**

-- **Network information is located on your team spreadsheet** - https://drive.google.com/drive/folders/1-8vVrC7Ad9uFeWnY1LcaffQQEoD-Eris
+- **Network information is located on your team spreadsheet** - <google drive link>
 - **Link-Local** Network - **DO NOT ENABLE IPAM**

 **Images**